aedgaras/aedgaras/README.md

 ### Hi there 👋

-My name is Edgaras, here are some facts about me
+My name is Edgaras Adomavičius, here are some facts about me:

 🎓 I'm 3rd year Informatics Engineering student at Kaunas University of Technology.